2024 Maryland Lynching Memorial Project Annual "Lynching in Maryland" Conference

 7th Annual Lynching in Maryland Conference Returns to the Lewis Museum

+The MD Lynching Memorial Project (MLMP) will hold its 7th Annual "Lynching in Maryland" Conference on Saturday, November 2, 2024 from 9.30a to 4.00p at the Reginald F. Lewis Museum of Maryland African American History & Culture in Baltimore.
 As in years past, the program will include a variety of exciting and thought-provoking presentations, panel discussions and films that consider the history of racial terror lynching in Maryland, its lasting effects and efforts around the state to confront the truth so that healing and reconciliation might begin.

 Once again this year we are offering both in-person and virtual attendance.
 Those attending in person will be provided with morning refreshments and a boxed lunch.
 Additionally, those attending at the Lewis Museum will have the opportunity to visit the new permanent Lynching in Maryland exhibit created in collaboration with the Maryland Lynching Memorial Project.
 (See below for additional details.)